 HOW WE MAY SHARE YOUR INFORMATION

-Unless otherwise stated herein, we do not reveal personally identifiable information about you to third parties for their independent use unless: (1) you expressly authorize APDA or an APDA affiliate to do so, (2) it is necessary to allow APDA and its service providers or agents, including but not limited to, our third-party payment processors, to provide services on APDA’s behalf, (3) it is necessary in order to provide products or services to you, (4) the information is disclosed to entities that perform marketing or data aggregation services for APDA, (5) it is necessary in connection with a sale of all or substantially all of the assets of APDA or the merger of APDA into another entity or any consolidation, share exchange, combination, reorganization, or like transaction in which APDA is not the survivor, (6) APDA is required or permitted to do so for any or all of the following reasons: (i) to comply with a subpoena, legal process, government request or any other legal obligation, (ii) to prevent, investigate, detect, or prosecute criminal offenses or attacks on the technical integrity of the Websites or our network, and/or (iii) to protect the rights, privacy, property, business, or safety of APDA, its affiliates, subsidiaries, partners, directors, officers, employees, or members, visitors to the Websites, or the general public.
+Unless otherwise stated herein, we do not reveal personally identifiable information about you to third parties for their independent use unless: (1) you expressly authorize APDA or an APDA affiliate to do so, (2) it is necessary to allow APDA and its service providers or agents, including but not limited to, our third-party payment processors, to provide services on APDA’s behalf, (3) it is necessary in order to provide products or services to you, (4) the information is disclosed to entities that perform marketing or data aggregation services for APDA, (5) it is necessary in connection with a sale of all or substantially all of the assets of APDA or the merger of APDA into another entity or any consolidation, share exchange, combination, reorganization, or like transaction in which APDA is not the survivor, (6) APDA is required or permitted to do so for any or all of the following reasons: (i) to comply with a subpoena, legal process, government request or any other legal obligation, (ii) to prevent, investigate, detect, or prosecute criminal offenses or attacks on the technical integrity of the Website or our network, and/or (iii) to protect the rights, privacy, property, business, or safety of APDA, its affiliates, subsidiaries, partners, directors, officers, employees, or members, visitors to the Website, or the general public.

 HOW WE ATTEMPT TO SAFEGUARD YOUR INFORMATION

 We do not knowingly collect, use, or disclose personally identifiable information about visitors younger than 13 years of age.
-If you are under the age of 13, you are expressly prohibited from accessing/viewing the Websites.
+If you are under the age of 13, you are expressly prohibited from accessing/viewing the Website.
 If you are the parent or guardian of a child under 13 years of age and believe that they have disclosed personally identifiable information to us, please contact us at [email protected] so that we may delete your child’s information.

 THIRD PARTY WEBSITES

-We may provide links to third-party websites as a service to you or in order to provide you additional information related to the transactions and activities that occur on the Websites.
+We may provide links to third-party websites as a service to you or in order to provide you additional information related to the transactions and activities that occur on the Website.
 Please be aware that we cannot control and are not responsible for the information collection, use, and disclosure practices of such websites.
 We encourage you to review and understand the privacy practices and policies, if any, of these websites before providing any personally identifying information to them.
 We are not responsible for the content or information of these websites, any products or services that may be offered through these websites, or any other use of the linked websites.

-Notice to California Residents: California Civil Code Section 1798.83 permits Website users who are California residents to request and obtain from us once a year, free of charge, information about the personal information (if any) we disclosed to third parties for direct marketing purposes in the preceding calendar year.
+California Civil Code Section 1798.83 permits Website users who are California residents to request and obtain from us once a year, free of charge, information about the personal information (if any) we disclosed to third parties for direct marketing purposes in the preceding calendar year.
 If applicable, this information would include a list of the categories of personal information that was shared and the names and addresses of all third parties with which we shared information in the immediately preceding calendar year.
 If you are a California resident and would like to request this information, please contact us or write to us at [email protected].

 HOW TO CONTACT US